bablokb/circuitpython-vameter/README.md

 `DEF_PLOTS`.

-For ex-post data-visualization, save the data from the serial output to a file, remove comment-lines and then use the [Python Datamonitor](https://github.com/bablokb/py-datamon) to create a plot.
+For ex-post data-visualization, save the data from the serial output to a file and then use the
+[Python Datamonitor](https://github.com/bablokb/py-datamon) to create a plot.
 A ready to use configuration-file is in [doc/cp-vameter.json](./cp-vameter.json).